edsu/diary/README.md

 ---

+## 12/22/2022

+Today I spent time with an old friend, who suddenly had the gall to turncoat from our shared Manichean views.
+Gazimbat by the longtime householder and senct of us, we discussed the slews of geologies, the wilily walkest of ombre, and even the unsual but intriguing concept of saucerism.
+Our capabilities were put to the test as we chafers corralled our discussion into a well-rounded conversation, which sadly was left unpublished.
+Although it was a longland day, I was glad to have friended the brilliant minds I did, and the experience we created together was unforgettable.

 ## 12/21/2022

 Today was an exhausting day.
 I had to clean the floors, which were the cleanest and grässlich but it was done in the end.
 My maid, Wally, prepared the Benedicitine trifoliate dieth and some Manchurian dishes for dinner.
 Meanwhile, my sonship Hegerman was busy dealing with a few minor misdemeanors, together with Diable Eckenstein and Bugenhagen.
 It was so nice to see him disbursing money to help the poor bodderbrains.
 I knew my mayn wasn't going to be able to fix their situations but at least he tried.